 Greater Manchester Nightline wants every caller to feel they can talk about anything.
 Because of this, confidentiality is one of our core principles.
 We won’t disclose anything our callers say to anyone outside of our organisation.

 However, in certain circumstances, information can be disclosed.

 Under what circumstances may information be disclosed?Terrorist Threat

 If a terrorist threat is made, Nightline will inform the relevant authorities, in line with The Prevention of Terrorism Act 2000.

-B) The authorities request information for legal reasons pertaining to criminal activity (a court order would be necessary to obtain this information).
+If authorities request information for legal reasons pertaining to criminal activity, we will disclose information.
+A court order would be necessary to obtain this information.

-E ) In cases of a caller abusing the service we withhold the right not to adhere to this policy.
-Abusive callers are those who use the service for sexual gratification, attempt to manipulate the Nightliner and/or repeatedly use abusive/inappropriate language (over multiple calls).
-Information regarding these callers may be shared with the Nightline Association, other Nightline organisations and/or legal authorities.
+In cases where the caller is abusing the service, we withhold the right not to adhere to the confidentiality policy.
+Information regarding these callers may be shared with the Nightline Association, other Nightline organisations, and/or legal authorities.

 If you contact us, we cannot see your phone number or email address.

 Full policy download: